Pexels Pixabay 259165

 You're able to move into your new home and save towards purchasing the property

-You can settle in to your new surroundings knowing that you'll be able to buy the home you're renting
+You can settle into your new surroundings knowing that you'll be able to buy the home you're renting

 Who is eligible for Rent to Buy